Sydneychick2748/password-generator/README.md

-When you are  asked for uppercase types to include in the password then you can ckick the ok button if you want uppercase or cancel if you do not uppercase.
+When you are  asked for uppercase types to include in the password then you can click the "ok" button or if you do not uppercase then clcik the "cancel" button